 You can then repeat the painting process on the back or get creative and add some wording or a name or whatever you like.
 Here’s an example of some hand lettering that I added to one of my ornaments:

 That’s it, friends!
-You did it:) If you like this craft, you might also want to check out my Thanksgiving magnets post which were also made from unfinished wood slices.
+You did it:) If you like this craft, you might also want to check out my Thanksgiving magnets post which was also made from unfinished wood slices.